UncleCJ/hicollegegit/git_commands-aliases-tricks/README.md

 Please add to the Resources section any and all interesting tricks that you find during the discussion.

 ## Resources
+### How to use aliases
+Add aliases [on the command line](https://git-scm.com/book/tr/v2/Git-Basics-Git-Aliases) and then you can edit that section of your `~/.gitconfig`.

 ### Fat fingers?
 This config setting may help:
 ```